mayhemheroes/alumina/README.md

 ```

-To compile the self-hosted compiler, run:
+To compile the tools
 ```
-make aluminac
+make tools
 ```

 See the [language guide](./docs/lang_guide.md), assorted [examples](./examples), [standard library](./sysroot) for a tour of the language.